BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 Dmitry paused, his voice heavy.

 "His family… I haven't seen or heard from them since prison.
 A wife.
 A son.
 A daughter.
-They were torn apart after the raid—separated, scattered.
+They were torn apart after the raid... separated, scattered.
 I don't know where they are now."

 His voice cracked.